bnbabu55/react-html-pdf/README.md

 # Generate Dynamic PDFs Using React and NodeJS

-## Currency Converter Tutorial

-This is a code repository for the corresponding [article](https://medium.freecodecamp.org/how-to-generate-dynamic-pdfs-using-react-and-nodejs-eac9e9cb4dde) on Medium.

-In this tutorial, you will learn how to generate dynamic PDFs using HTML code as a template.

 ## Project Setup

 1. git clone or download zip file and unzip to a new directory